Akshitoo8/algorithms/README.md

 # Algorithms
 Developing DS and Algorithms from scratch.

-**1. [WordDictionary] A word dictionary to insert, search, partially search and remove words and their definitions. (without HashMap)**
+**1. [src.WordDictionary] A word dictionary to insert, search, partially search and remove words and their definitions. (without HashMap)**
 - The DS of interest to implement the given problem is a Tree.
 - Among trees, BST and Trie are popular choices with Trie being more optimized for the given use case.
 - But Tries come with the disadvantage of creating a lot of extra nodes and their references.